-In July 1998, trial began in Engle v R. J. Reynolds Tobacco Co., a then-certified class action filed in Circuit Court, Miami-Dade County, Florida, against US cigarette manufacturers, including RJRT, Lorillard Tobacco and B&W. The then-certified class consisted of Florida citizens and residents, and their survivors, who suffered from smoking-related diseases that first manifested between 5 May 1990, and 21 November 1996, and were caused by an addiction to cigarettes.
-In July 1999, the jury in this Phase I found against RJRT, Lorillard Tobacco, B&W and the other defendants on common issues relating to the defendants' conduct, general causation, the addictiveness of cigarettes, and entitlement to punitive damages.
+In July 1998, trial began in Engle v R. J. Reynolds Tobacco Co., a then-certified class action filed in Circuit Court, Miami-Dade County, Florida, against US cigarette manufacturers, including RJRT, B&W and Lorillard Tobacco.
+The then-certified class consisted of Florida citizens and residents, and their survivors, who suffered from smoking-related diseases that first manifested between 5 May 1990, and 21 November 1996, and were caused by an addiction to cigarettes.
+In July 1999, the jury in this Phase I found against RJRT, B&W, Lorillard Tobacco and the other defendants on common issues relating to the defendants' conduct, general causation, the addictiveness of cigarettes, and entitlement to punitive damages.

-In July 2000, the jury in Phase II awarded the class a total of approximately U.S.\$145 billion (approximately £114 billion) in punitive damages, apportioned U.S.\$36.3 billion (approximately £28.5 billion) to RJRT, U.S.\$17.6 billion (approximately £13.8 billion) to B&W, and U.S.\$16.3 billion (approximately £12.8 billion) to Lorillard Tobacco.
-The three class representatives in the Engle class action were awarded U.S.\$12.7 million (approximately £10 million) in compensatory damages.
+In July 2000, the jury in Phase II awarded the class a total of approximately US\$145 billion (approximately £109.5 billion) in punitive damages, apportioned US\$36.3 billion (approximately £27.4 billion) to RJRT, US\$17.6 billion (approximately £13.3 billion) to B&W, and US\$16.3 billion (approximately £12.3 billion) to Lorillard Tobacco.
+The three class representatives in the Engle class action were awarded US\$13 million (approximately £10 million) in compensatory damages.

 This decision was appealed and ultimately resulted in the Florida Supreme Court in December 2006 decertifying the class and allowing judgments entered for only two of the three Engle class representatives to stand and setting aside the punitive damages award.
 The court preserved certain of the jury's Phase I findings, including that cigarettes can cause certain diseases, nicotine is addictive, and defendants placed defective cigarettes on the market, breached duties of care, concealed health-related information and conspired.
-Putative Engle class members were permitted to file individual lawsuits, deemed "Engle progeny cases," against the Engle defendants, within one year of the Supreme Court's decision (subsequently extended to 11 January 2008).
+Putative Engle class members were permitted to file individual lawsuits, deemed "Engle progeny cases", against the Engle defendants, within one year of the Supreme Court's decision (subsequently extended to 11 January 2008).

 During 2015, RJRT and Lorillard Tobacco, together with Philip Morris USA Inc. ("PM USA"), settled virtually all of the Engle progeny cases then pending against them in federal district court.
-The total amount of the settlement was U.S.\$100 million (approximately £78.5 million) divided as follows: RJRT - U.S.\$42.5 million (approximately £33.3 million); PM USA - U.S.\$42.5 million (approximately £33.3 million); PM USA - U.S.\$42.5 million (approximately £33.3 million); and Lorillard Tobacco - U.S.\$15 million (approximately £11.8 million).
-The settlement covered more than 400 federal Engle progeny cases but did not cover 12 federal progeny cases previously tried to verdict and then pending on post-trial motions or appeal; and two federal progeny cases filed by different lawyers from the ones who negotiated the settlement for the plaintiffs.
+The total amount of the settlement was US\$100 million (approximately £75 million) divided as follows: RJRT US\$42.5 million (approximately £32 million); PM USA US\$42.5 million (approximately £32 million); and Lorillard Tobacco US\$15 million (approximately £11 million).
+The settlement covered more than 400 federal Engle progeny cases but did not cover 12 federal progeny cases previously tried to verdict and then pending on post-trial motions or appeal, and two federal progeny cases filed by different lawyers from the ones who negotiated the settlement for the plaintiffs.

-As at 31 December 2018, there were approximately 2,268 Engle progeny cases pending in which RJRT, Lorillard Tobacco and/or B&W have been named as defendants and served (compared with 2,569 on 31 December 2017).
-These cases include claims by or on behalf of 2,841 plaintiffs.
-(In addition, as of 31 December 2018, RJRT was aware of nine additional Engle progeny cases that have been filed but not served.)
+As at 31 December 2019, there were approximately 1,773 Engle progeny cases pending in which RJRT, B&W and/or Lorillard Tobacco have been named as defendants and served.
+These cases include claims by or on behalf of 2,228 plaintiffs.
+In addition, as of 31 December 2019, RJRT was aware of nine additional Engle progeny cases that have been filed but not served.
 The number of pending cases fluctuates for a variety of reasons, including voluntary and involuntary dismissals.
-Voluntary dismissals include cases in which a plaintiff accepts an "offer of judgment", from RJRT, Lorillard Tobacco and/or RJRT's affiliates and indemnitees.
+Voluntary dismissals include cases in which a plaintiff accepts an 'offer of judgment' from RJRT, Lorillard Tobacco and/or RJRT's affiliates and indemnitees.
 An offer of judgment, if rejected by the plaintiff, preserves RJRT's and Lorillard Tobacco's right to recover attorneys' fees under Florida law in the event of a verdict favourable to RJRT or Lorillard Tobacco, or affiliates of such entities.
 Such offers are sometimes made through court-ordered mediations.